BlueBrain/connectome-tools/doc/source/index.rst

-    -n, --sample-size INTEGER   Sample size  [default: ``100``] -t, --sample-target TEXT    Sample target [default: ``None``] --assume-syns-bouton FLOAT  Synapse count per bouton  [default: ``1.0``] --short                     Omit sampled values from the output [default: ``False``]
+    -n, --sample-size INTEGER   Sample size  [default: ``100``] -t, --sample-target TEXT    Sample target [default: ``None``] --region TEXT               Region of interest [default: ``None``] --assume-syns-bouton FLOAT  Synapse count per bouton  [default: ``1.0``] --short                     Omit sampled values from the output [default: ``False``]

+Optional ``--region`` parameter specifies acronym of the region of interest.
+If provided, only axonal segments within this region would be considered for each sampled cell (otherwise whole axon is considered, without any filtering).
+Circuit model source atlas defined in CircuitConfig is used for filtering segments.
+If VoxelBrain URL is provided there, please set ``BLUEPY_ATLAS_CACHE_DIR`` environment variable to define the folder for storing data fetched from VoxelBrain.
+Please note also that using region filtering might affect the performance.

-It is generally recommended to limit sample target to circuit "center" to minimize border effects (for instance, using central hypercolumn in O1 mosaic circuit, as in the example above).
+It is generally recommended to limit sample target and / or region to circuit "center" to minimize border effects (for instance, using central hypercolumn in O1 mosaic circuit, as in the example above).

 If there are only ``K`` < ``SAMPLE_SIZE`` samples available, ``K`` samples will be used.